Karyn Kusama: Themes and style

 Kusama's films have been noted for their strong feminist themes, and with the exception of The Invitation, all have featured female protagonists.
 They are often flawed, with the filmmaker citing an interest in ambiguity and difficulty in characters.
 Kusama has described herself as a "feminist unapologetically" and has criticized the barriers that women face in the film industry.
-In addition to themes of feminism, Kusama has also explored existential themes such as loss, despair, and anxiety in her films.
+In addition to themes of feminism, Kusama takes the time to investigate and understand the darker side of psychology for her characters.
+She highlights many of the negative emotions such as violence, loss, anxiety, and unrest.
+She ensures her work is in a realist direction and related to the viewers in an uncomfortable way.
+Kusama's works are represented in an externalizing direction where her character's emotions are channeled into physical actions.

 Her interest in being a filmmaker comes from the "disparate elements" of art in storytelling from dialogue to music, and the opportunity that being a filmmaker allows in uniting these elements into a single vision.
 Kusama's films have often drawn upon and been influenced by her own experiences and connections.
+In her beginning years she was surrounded by people dying, drugs, violence, betrayal, and anger.
+She used all of these feelings to create tension and anxiety from the audience.
+Kusama also refuses to set aside roles for men, hence the feminism within her films.

 Some of her films have been set in the city of Los Angeles.
 On the city's usage in The Invitation, Kusama said that despite the film being primarily set and shot in a single interior space it had to be set in Los Angeles due to the mythology and history of the city and the surrounding Southern California region.
 With Destroyer, she aimed to authentically depict parts of the city not often seen in popular culture, resulting in its location shooting going "off the beaten path."
+Many of Kusama's production designs are thought through in a more emotional way.
+She ensures that the lighting, color palette, and music are a direct reflection of her characters on screen.
+Since she has a dark overall theme for her films, many of her works have dim and darkened lights in terms of color and most of her tones are way below the audible ranges of her landscapes so in the final project they come off as vibratory in theater.
+Kusama has a love for the visual arts and detail.
+Her signature way of framing her shots help push along her themes of her stories.
+Ensuring she has a controlled aesthetic, she uses isolation techniques, dead spaces, and the camera to create personal feelings with her characters.